For the Meisner Program with Robert Mello click here.

 Prior Meisner training required.
 (Does not have to have been at RMS.)

 7pm – 10pm

 Email firstname.lastname@example.org to reserve your spot for the next session!

-This fun, low-pressure 4 week class will continue to build on and develop the skills and tools you may have learned in Acting 101 and offer an opportunity to explore improv, give you an intro to the Meisner technique and begin to explore the basics of acting more thoroughly.
+This fun, low-pressure 6 week class will help you build a foundation and develop the skills and tools you need as a beginner or seasoned actor and offer an opportunity to hone a rehearsal process, explore improv, give you an intro to the Meisner technique and begin to explore the basics of acting more thoroughly.

 You will work on your feet more than in your seat!
-Wear comfortable clothes that allow you to move.
-Note: Acting 101 is NOT a prerequisite for this class.
+Wear comfortable clothes and shoes that allow you to move.
 All experience levels are welcome.

 Improv for Actors

 More and more, actors are asked to improvise in auditions and on shoot days.
 Actors need to add improvisation to their acting arsenal.